elegant-scipy/elegant-scipy/markdown/ch1.markdown

 We can see that there is an order of magnitude difference in the total number of counts between the lowest and the highest individual.
 This means that a different number of RNAseq reads were generated for each individual.
 We say that these individuals have different library sizes.

+#### Normalizing library size between samples

+Let's take a closer look at ranges of gene expression for each individual, so when we apply our normalization we can see it in action.

 ```python
 # Subset data for plotting